 Can I use my digital camera or scanner in Special Collections and Archives?

 At the present time, researchers are not permitted to use scanners in the reading room for protection of the materials.
 However, digital cameras are allowed for reference purposes only.
-Patrons must sign and follow the Camera Use Policy Agreement each visit.
+Patrons must sign and follow the Camera Use Policy Agreement (PDF) each visit.

 Can I use my laptop computer in Special Collections and Archives?